SAP/spartacus-docs/_pages/dev/styling-and-page-layout/css-architecture.md

 ## Spartacus Upgrades

-When you upgrade spartacus, the `$styleVersion` that your app uses will not be updated.
-This way, we can preserve styling backwards compatibility for minor version upgrades.
-You can, manually opt in on the updated styling, but be aware that they may contain breaking changes.
-For this you need to manually update the `$styleVersion` value to the feature level you wish to use.
+When you upgrade Spartacus, the `$styleVersion` that your app uses is not be updated.
+This way, backwards compatibility of styling can be preserved for minor version upgrades.
+You can choose to manually opt in on the updated styling, but be aware that these updates may contain breaking changes.
+To opt in on the updated styling, you need to manually update the `$styleVersion` value to the feature level you wish to use.
 To update the style version, update the `<sourceRoot>/styles.scss` and any other files where you might have `$styleVersion` overrides.

-## Configure Styling Versioning for Feature Libraries
+## Configuring Styling Versioning for Feature Libraries

-By default, the Spartacus installer initializes the `$styleVersion` value for the "core" or "main" styles file `<sourceRoot>/styles.scss`.
+By default, the Spartacus installer initializes the `$styleVersion` value for the "core" or "main" styles file, `<sourceRoot>/styles.scss`.
 However, the installer does not propagate the `$styleVersion` override to the feature library styling files.
 Therefore, by default, the styling feature level of feature libraries will stick to the `.0` version of the major version you are using.

-If you wish to control the style version of a feature library used in your app, you need to manually propagate a `$styleVersion` override to the feature library styles root file.
+If you wish to control the style version of a feature library that is used in your app, you need to manually propagate a `$styleVersion` override to the feature library styles root file.

 The Spartacus installer creates the feature libraries styling root files in the `<sourceRoot>/styles/spartacus/` folder.
-You should find in this folder root styling files corresponding to the feature libs you have installed, like `cart.scss` or `checkout.scss`.
-These files initially contain one statement that imports the feature styles from the corrsponding feature library.
+In this folder, you should find root styling files corresponding to the feature libraries you have installed, such as `cart.scss` or `checkout.scss`.
+These files initially contain one statement that imports the feature styles from the corresponding feature library.
 To propagate the feature level to the feature library, you need to override `$styleVersion` in each feature styling root file.
 The `$styleVersion` override needs to happen before the style import.
-As an example, the manually updated cart library stylre file (`<sourceRoot>/styles/spartacus/cart.scss`) file would then contain:
+As an example, the manually updated `<sourceRoot>/styles/spartacus/cart.scss` cart library style file would then contain the following:

-#### <sourceRoot>/styles/spartacus/cart.scss

 ```scss
 $styleVersion: 4.3;
 @import "@spartacus/cart";
 ```

-Note that the schematics command that installs one feature in an existing Spartacus app does not add the `$styleVersion` override to the feature root styling file.
+**Note:** The schematics command that installs one feature in an existing Spartacus app does not add the `$styleVersion` override to the feature root styling file.
 You need to add it manually afterwards.

-## Create a Style Config File to Propagate Style Versioning
+## Creating a Style Config File to Propagate Style Versioning

-This is optional, but can be convenient.
+Creating a style config file to propagate style versioning is optional, but can be convenient.

 Managing many copies of `$styleVersion` can become cumbersome and error prone.
-Instead of managing multiple `$styleVersion` overrides, you can create a `styles-config.scss` file next to the main `styles.scss` file in your <srcRoot> folder. `styles-config.scss` can be the central place where you define the `$styleVersion` override.
+Instead of managing multiple `$styleVersion` overrides, you can create a `styles-config.scss` file next to the main `styles.scss` file in your `<srcRoot>` folder.
+The `styles-config.scss` file can be the central place where you define the `$styleVersion` override.

-#### \<sourceRoot>/styles-config.scss
+The following is an example of the `<sourceRoot>/styles-config.scss` file:

 ```scss
 $styleVersion: 4.3;
 ```

-Then, in `styles.scss` and all the fature library file you import `styles-config.scss`.
-Here is an example of the `styles.scss` file:
+Then, in `styles.scss` and in all the feature library files, you import `styles-config.scss`.
+The following is an example of the `<sourceRoot>/styles.scss` file:

-#### \<sourceRoot>/styles.scss

 ```scss
 @import "styles-config";
 @import "@spartacus/styles/index";
 ```

-For feature libraries, if we take the cart style as an example, the file `<sourceRoot>/styles/spartacus/cart.scss` would also import `styles-config.scss`:
+For feature libraries, taking the cart style as an example, the `<sourceRoot>/styles/spartacus/cart.scss` file would also import `styles-config.scss`, as follows:

-#### \<sourceRoot>/styles/spartacus/cart.scss

 ```scss
 @import "../../styles-config";